Talisker files counterclaim against PCMR, seeks resort’s profits

 Talisker Land Holdings, LLC in the filing also disputes the points in PCMR’s recast lawsuit, which had been expected.
 Judge Ryan Harris, the 3rd District Court judge presiding over the case at Silver Summit, previously allowed the PCMR side to expand the lawsuit.

 Sections of the Monday filing are based on a 2011 letter PCMR believed to be written confirmation that the leases were extended.
+The letter, though, was backdated, the Talisker Land Holdings, LLC side discovered.

 "These counterclaims seek to recapture all of the profits gained by PCMR from wrongly staying on Talisker’s land after its fraudulent use of this backdated letter," the firm said in a prepared statement on Monday.